tonimellodic/production-testing/README.md

 # synthetic-monitoring
-Obtaining synthetic metrics using puppeteer and jest
+Production testing using puppeteer and jest

 ## Getting Started